-14. Demonstrate personal development, responsibility and effective self-management (planning, all L6 O modules Hons degree motivation and innovation). modules Non-Hons degree 15.
-Interpersonal skills (effective listeners, negotiators, BMGT3010 Hons and influencers) BMGT2220 degree , Non-Hons degree 16.
-Demonstrate ability to plan for future trends and BMGT3000 Hons learn new tools to analyse opportunities in BMGT3020 degree marketing and PR Non-Hons degree 17.
-Reacting to and solving complex and unpredictable all L6 O Hons business problems, together with the learning modules degree ability needed to undertake appropriate further Non-Hons training of a professional or equivalent nature. degree with the intention of supporting progression across the intended range of cognitive, academic, practical and transferable skills appropriate to both study on the programme and future employment.
+14. Demonstrate personal development, responsibility and effective self-management (planning, motivation and innovation). all L6 O modules 15.
+Interpersonal skills (effective listeners, negotiators, and influencers) BMGT3010 BMGT2220 16.
+Demonstrate ability to plan for future trends and learn new tools to analyse opportunities in marketing and PR BMGT3000 BMGT3020 17.
+Reacting to and solving complex and unpredictable business problems, together with the learning ability needed to undertake appropriate further training of a professional or equivalent nature. all L6 O modules with the intention of supporting progression across the intended range of cognitive, academic, practical and transferable skills appropriate to both study on the programme and future employment.
 The curriculum design approach has enabled the development of planned, integrated and progressive learning, teaching and assessment strategies for the programme.
 The mix of 15 and 30 credit modules offers a rich learning experience for students and the inclusion of innovative assessment strategies supports learning and achievement.
 Level 4 mandatory modules offer a clear foundation of business fundamentals for example: management, marketing, finance/accounting, economics and digital.